• Home

 Setting default values

 When you create a feature flag, some of its variations are designated as default values.
 You can accept the defaults or change them.
-When you change default values and click Save flag, the flag is created across all environments in your project with the new variations set as its default on and off values.
+When you change default values for a new flag, LaunchDarkly creates the flag across all environments in your project with the new variations set as its default on and off values.

 To learn more about default flag values, read Changing default flag values.

-You can optionally configure flag defaults for a project, which LaunchDarkly will apply to any new flags you create within that project.
-To learn how, read Project flag defaults.
+You can optionally configure default flag settings for a project, which LaunchDarkly will apply to any new flags you create within that project.
+To learn how, read Flag templates.

 Cloning flags